scmu/queueing-glueing/README.md

 works by keeping a queue of lists, glueing them from one end, while chopping from the other end, hence the name.

-The code in this repository accompanies our paper Queueing and Glueing for Optimal Partitioning (MCL16), in which we give a formal derivation of the algorithm, and demonstrate it with several non-trivial examples.
+The code in this repository accompanies our paper [Queueing and Glueing for Optimal Partitioning (MCL16)][MCL16], in which we give a formal derivation of the algorithm, and demonstrate it with several non-trivial examples.

 The code is split into the following parts: